AKADOUQ/MonaMamba-YOLO/README.md

-For partial occlusion, annotate the **visible extent**; For truncation/out-of-frame cases, annotate the visible part and keep the box within the image; For motion blur/glare, annotate only when the can boundary remains identifiable; If multiple fallen cans appear, annotate each instance separately (one line per instance).
+For partial occlusion, annotate the **visible extent**; For truncation/out-of-frame cases, annotate the visible part and keep the box within the image; For motion blur/glare, annotate only when the can boundary remains identifiable; If multiple fallen cans appear, annotate each instance separately.

 ---